Perspective | Not every student is Christian. So why don’t all school districts recognize that?

 “We have elementary schools [where kids] are a quarter absent” on Eid al-Fitr, the festival that marks the end of Ramadan, school board member Abrar Omeish said in a meeting last month on the matter.
-A meeting where, yet again, nothing was resolved.

 “We’re actually behind,” Omeish said.
 “New York, New Jersey, you guys mentioned Henrico.
 Other localities do this.”